 Cycling shoes are not exclusive to road bike users either.
 There are bike shoes for mountain bike riders as well as triathlon bike pedal-pushers, not to mention commuters.
 Bike shoes for the latter group of riders look inconspicuous enough, so you don't have to feel embarrassed for wearing them in public riding your electric bike.
 After all, you are only trying to maximise pedalling efficiency.

 Bike shoes can also be used for indoor training.
 Mount your bike on a turbo trainer and pedal in your home, safe from the weather.
-Or get a decent indoor exercise bike, like the Wattbike Atom, and pop your pedals on it so you can ride indoors like there is no tomorrow, too.
+Or get a decent indoor exercise bike, and pop your pedals on it so you can ride indoors like there is no tomorrow, too.

 The Fizik Transiro Infinito R1 Knit combines the stiff, race-orientated feel of road shoes with a design that facilitates quick and easy foot entry at transition – after all, the Fizik Transiro Infinito R1 Knit is a triathlon shoe at heart.
 What makes it the best cycling shoe is exactly the multi-purpose nature of these shoes: it can be worn on a triathlon race as well as on a road race.
 And it looks pretty amazing too.

 One thing is for sure: regardless of what cycling principle you're into, you would like to avoid ill-fitting shoes, especially on longer rides.
 The Fizik Transiro Infinito R1 Knit was designed to provide a comfortable ride without socks – a feature that might sounds music to the ears of triathletes.